 If you get a positive coronavirus test result and did not book your test through the app, when you enter your test result in the app, your self-isolation countdown timer will start straight away.
 This will start without sending you a notification.

-However, if your phone has been in close contact with another app user’s phone who has tested positive for coronavirus, or if you've been to a venue where there’s a coronavirus outbreak, then you should receive an alert on your phone which would start the self-isolation countdown timer.
+However, if your phone has been in close contact with another app user’s phone who has tested positive for coronavirus, then you should receive an alert on your phone which would start the self-isolation countdown timer.
 Read more about the alerts and notifications the app may send you.

 To make sure that you're getting notifications, check the app to make sure that contact tracing is switched on.
 To do this: